sorilee/sorilee.github.io/_posts/notes/2020-07-22-computational-resources-for-syntax-analysis-and-semantic-parsing.md

 ### Other works

 - [Søg16].
-Scores lower than CVT and 'LSTM CCG Parsing' above but still competitively on 'CCG Supertagging on CCGBank' [pwcCST].
+Scores lower than CVT and 'LSTM CCG Parsing' above but still competitively on 'CCG Supertagging on CCGBank' [pwcCSC].

 -